intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ## Body, Title, and Attachments

-As with any business letter, the liaison statement contains appropriate content explaining the issues or questions at hand.
+As with any business letter, the liaison statement contains content explaining the issues or questions at hand.

 Usually the statement also contains a short (usually single line) title providing a statement of its context and content.